NxtGenLegend/DGMD-S-17/README.md

 Output:
 - Direct Output Is Given From The CNN Model With Image & Disease Name

-Accuracy Scores & Other Details In Report
+Accuracy Scores, Flowchart Details, Background Information & Other Details In Report